zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

 5. **Asynchronous Message Passing** to connect containerize AI agents dynamically.
 6. **Flexible Container Invocation** via HTTP requests or scheduled CronJobs.
 7. **Relational Managed Database Services** for robust data handling.
+8. **In-memory data structure store** frequently used as a cache to speed up application performance.

 With these core components, we enable the deployment of virtually any agentic workflow—striking a balance between simplicity and limitless potential.